By Contributor Tre Florez

 “I’m never gonna let you close to me

 The chorus is the most lively part, when Smith is joined by a choir of background vocals.
 Smith gives us the chills every time, where that velvety voice hits the soul just as soft as always.
-While we are fans of his music, we hope that we get to hear a slightly tone from Sam with this next album.
-In a recent interview with Zane Lowe, Smith stated that the album will be out “Before Christmas,” as we wonder what his new found inspiration may be from.
+While we are fans of his music, we hope that we get to hear a slightly different tone from Sam, with this next album.
+In a recent interview with Zane Lowe, Smith stated that the album will be out “before Christmas,” as we wonder what his new found inspiration may be from.
 Possibly a new lover?
-We say, most likely!
+Most likely.

 Tyler J. Drinnen, is the Founder and Editor in Chief of iTEM MAGAZINE,